bolaft/bannerlord-retinues/README.md

 - provide translations in many languages
 - disable in game messages from logs altogether for release
 - rm "Royal Patronage" => doctrine to use crafted gear
-- 50 KOs is present twice, replace one

 ## Fixes

 - fix hints not appearing on disabled buttons
-- crash on AddToCounts.
-OnTick? when hovering morale?
-- troop removal before save is hacky
-- restore volunteers from save crash (only when save & exit?)

 ## Tests